 Unfortunately, most quick, convenient recipes tend to use commercial bottled sauces, curry pastes, pasta sauces, soup mixes and other meal bases - all of which have salt, as you have no doubt discovered.

 1. Substitute salt-free or no-added-salt ingredients in your favourite recipes e.g. canned tomatoes, tomato paste, butter/margarine, frozen peas, frozen spinach, canned corn, canned baked beans, canned kidney beans and other legumes, puffed wheat cereal, rice cakes, canned salmon no-added-salt, most baby food (handy as a snack), etc. The number of such products is small but you'll find them at supermarkets or health food outlets.

 I recommend you check out the websites of Find Low Salt Foods at www.findlowsaltfood.info for ideas for more of these products.

 2. Cook everything from scratch with no salt and add lots of flavour from herbs, wine, garlic, etc. This means home-made tomato pasta sauce, oil-vinegar dressing for salads, marinades for meat and chicken based on garlic, lemon, olive oil or grated orange rind, orange juice and home-made mayonnaise or white sauce.

 Bakeries and hot bread shops will bake you salt-free bread on order so you can buy in bulk and freeze.
-Or invest in a home bread maker and bake your own fresh bread and rolls at home.
+Or invest in a home bread maker and bake your own fresh bread at home.

 When eating out, ask the chef to cook you char-grilled fish or steak with a baked jacket potato and steamed vegetables or a salad with oil and vinegar on the side.
 It's not easy eating out on a salt-free diet as chefs love to "season" most dishes even if they already contain ingredients with salt such as stock or cheese.